 If you have high blood pressure, reducing it even a small amount can help lower your risk of these health conditions.

-THINGS THAT CAN INCREASE YOUR RISK OF GETTING HIGH BLOOD PRESSURE
+THINGS THAT CAN INCREASE YOUR RISK

 It’s not always clear what causes high blood pressure, but there are things that can increase your risk.